pachadotdev/freedomhouse/docs/docs/reference.md

 of items A to C) and `civil_liberties` aggregate score (items D to G).
 The sub-items are scored from 0 to 4, with 0 representing the lowest degree of achievement in a given category and 4 the highest.
-For example, a country that sums 36 or more points in the political rights aggregate score obtains a political rights rating of 1, from 30 to 35 points a rating of 2, and so on.
+For example, a country with 36 or more points in the political rights aggregate score obtains a political rights rating of 1, from 30 to 35 points a rating of 2, and so on.